redexp/backbone-dom-view/README.md

 });
 ```

-Backbone Collection can work only with array of objects, so your wrapper can prepare array of values to array of objects
+Backbone Collection can work only with array of objects, so your wrapper can prepare array of values to collection of objects
 ```javascript
 var user = new Backbone.Model({
     name: 'Max',